-In fact, I have to admit that I don’t follow all these tips myself and that my food cost is higher.
+In fact, I have to admit that I don't follow all these tips myself and that my food cost is higher.
 I allow myself pricier options to please my palate.
-Even if you end up spending more on food, which is likely to happen anyway, you’re still making the best investment possible for your health and health of your family.
-You’ll save on medical costs, drugs, supplements and you’ll enjoy vibrant energy and a long, disease-free life.
-I’d rather put my money in that then on clothes, shelter or a car any time of the day, what about you?
+Even if you end up spending more on food, which is likely to happen anyway, you're still making the best investment possible for your health and the health of your family.
+You'll save on medical costs, drugs, supplements and you'll enjoy vibrant energy and a long, disease-free life.
+I'd rather put my money in that than on clothes, shelter or a car any time of the day.
+What about you?

 Spending some time in the kitchen playing with food can be quite therapeutic.
 It gives you a way to disconnect with your otherwise busy life and to turn off your brain, play with food and flavors, listen to your favorite music, sing and anticipate the taste and satisfaction you'll have from your creations.
 If your skills in the kitchen are less then optimal and it's stressful for you, know that it can only get easier with time and practice.
 Don't be scared to follow your instincts and creativity and never feel forced to follow a recipe too strictly.
 The best cooks only follow recipes as general guidelines.

 Don't despair if you're short on time or simply hate cooking because some of the money saving tips presented here will also allow you to actually spend less time in the kitchen.

 I also wanted to add that these tips have nothing to do with factory farmed animals because I believe free-range, pasture-raised and grass-fed should be a first priority and can often be sourced for less than you'd imagine.

 Now without further ado, here are my tips to live the healthy Paleo lifestyle without breaking your wallet.